CSGuides/grad-job-guide/_jobs/general.md

-- **Teaching Academia**: This includes smaller liberal arts colleges that may be less well-known outside their local areas, such as Shippensburg, Lock Haven, Haverford, Juniata, and Ithaca College.
+- **Teaching Academia**: This includes smaller liberal arts colleges that may be less well-known outside their local areas, such as Shippensburg, Coe College, Lock Haven, Haverford, Juniata, and Ithaca College.
 Here the emphasis will be on undergraduate education, undergraduate advising and scholarship (to the possible exclusion of the constantly-publishing-papers type of research).
 Teaching six courses a year